-The intervals should be shorter than 20 seconds for a workout to be considered HIIT.
-Longer intervals are no longer considered a sprint.
-Your body can’t physically sprint for longer than 20 seconds.
-Sprints require the body to use a different energy system, and once the interval surpasses 20 seconds your pace has to slow for your body to switch to a different energy production system.
+Sprints require the body to use a specific energy system.
+Once the interval surpasses 20 seconds, your pace slows for your body to switch to a different energy production system.
 In a HIIT workout, you never want your pace to slow down.
 Thus, intervals longer than 20-seconds are no longer considered a sprint.

 If you are doing longer intervals, it’s possible you are doing Moderate Intensity Interval Training (MIIT).
 A majority of the time, what people think is HIIT is MIIT.
 Even if you feel absolutely exhausted like you would during a HIIT workout, your workout still may fall into the “moderately intense” category.